EnterpriseTrainingCenter/sW2019/Instructions/Labs/HA-RDSH-farm-with-Azure-DB.md

 #### PowerShell

-Perform these steps on the host computer.
+Perform these steps on FS.

 *Note:* To perform this task, the installation of task 1 must be completed.